csc7/PP5_CI_GDEC/README.md

     - Home page (act as welcome page).
     - Fixed navigation bar on top that allows searching and filtering products for display and buy.
     - A page showing the selected or filtered products.
-    - A page for details of a specific product when selected, giving the option to buy it.
+    - A page for details of a specific product when selected, giving the option to buy and comment it.
     - A bag page with selected products to buy.
+    - A wish list page.
     - A checkout page showing the products the user is about to buy, with the final price to pay, linking with the payment method (e.g., Stripe).
     - Footer, showing the main structure of the website and giving access to the social networks of the e-commerce and a field for the user to sign up in the newsletter of the e-commerce (to help on marketing), a contact form, contact information, and general data protection regulation requirements.
     - A profile page, including the option to show the purchase history of the user.